MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/m365bp-view-edit-create-mdb-policies.md

 # View and edit your device protection policies

-In Microsoft 365 Business Premium, security settings for managed devices are configured through device protection policies.
-To help simplify your setup and configuration experience, you have preconfigured policies that help protect your organization's devices as soon as they are onboarded.
-Use the default policies, edit existing policies, or create your own policies.
+In Microsoft 365 Business Premium, security settings for managed devices are configured through device protection policies in Microsoft Defender or the Admin center.
+To help simplify setup and configuration, you have pre-configured policies that help protect your organization's devices as soon as they are onboarded.
+You can use the default policies, edit existing policies, or create your own policies.

 **This guidance describes how to**: